mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

         pass
 {% endhighlight %}

-The encrypted file is a quick-start guide of the *Machine Learning Sleigh Route Finder*; check it out, that could be interesting.
+The secret file is a quick-start guide of the *Machine Learning Sleigh Route Finder*; check it out, that could be interesting.

 ## Open the Sleigh Shop Door